mco-gh/pylearn/content/en/lessons/8 Files/_index.md

 except:
     print('problem converting', resp, 'to int')
 </code></pre>
-<p>This code handles every possible exception type
+<p>This code handles every possible exception type.
 You can specify a specific exception type you want to handle by including it after the except keyword, like this:</p>
 <pre><code>except ValueError: # handle ValueError exceptions only
 </code></pre>